bacalj/docsfiles/readme.md

 Get some basic statistics about the documents in the `documents` directory: [Document Statistics](document_statistics.ipynb)

-## Deployment ?
+## Use in Workbench AI

-At the moment, this is designed to be run locally, but here is some code that will be useful if we want to run this in a Workbench AI (Google Cloud) notebook:
-The following is the boilerplate code needed to get documents into the project when the documents are stored in a Google Cloud bucket.
+At the moment, this is designed to be run locally, but here is some code that will be useful if we want to run this in a Workbench AI (Google Cloud) notebook.
+It is the boilerplate needed to get documents stored in a Google Cloud bucket into the project.

 ```python
 import os